Plaza Asia 18th Floor - Zone D

 CONCURRENT SESSION 3

-Advancing CCS from Concept to Reality:
+Advancing CCS from Concept to Reality: Technology, Infrastructure, and Project Design

 This session will explore how CCS markets can be unlocked through viable business models, targeted incentives, and carbon value creation.
 It will examine benchmarks, CCUS applications, carbon credit mechanisms, BECCS, and other market-based approaches that can improve project economics and accelerate deployment.